Jairop2409/sep10-freedom-project/tool/learning-log.md

 ```
       <a-entity geometry="primitive: torus; radius: 5; radiusTubular: .5; arc: 360" color="Red" position="0.025 0.75 -0.045"></a-entity>
 ```
-The things I changed was made the raduis bigger(the inside)
+The things I changed was made the radius bigger(the inside)

 ### Final product
 ![geometry](Practice.png)
 #### Challenges
 One challenge I faced was the light part because It showed a shadow on top of the three shapes and when I added the shadow code, it no longer had a shadow.
-Another challenge I faced was deciding which componenet to do because some require an animation and I haven't done that yet.
+Another challenge I faced was deciding which component to do because some require animation and I haven't done that yet.
 #### Questions
-* Is there a way to make my shape's I made have a color because there was an error.
+* Is there a way to make my shape's have a color because there was an error.
 One example is ` <a-octahedron`
 ### *what I plan to do next*
-* Learning animation and cursor
+* Learning animation and cursor x/x/xx

-x/x/xx
 <!--
 * Links you used today (websites, videos, etc)